Batman: Year One: Adaptations

+Film

 Joel Schumacher's Batman Forever, although set during another timespan, adopts some elements directly from the graphic novel.
-Schumacher claims he originally had in mind an adaptation of Frank Miller's Batman: Year One.
-The studio rejected the idea as they wanted a sequel, not a prequel, though Schumacher was able to include very brief events in Batman's past.
+Schumacher claims he originally had in mind an adaptation of Miller's Batman: Year One.
+The studio rejected the idea as they wanted a sequel, not a prequel, though Schumacher was able to include brief events in Batman's past.

-The DC Animated Universe film, Batman: Mask of the Phantasm, adopted elements of the storyline, depicting flashbacks of how Bruce Wayne became Batman and also combines it with elements of Batman: Year Two and shows Batman's personal connection with original character Phantasm inspired by the Reaper, another character in the comics with a connection to Batman.
+The DC Animated Universe film Batman: Mask of the Phantasm adopted elements of the storyline, depicting flashbacks of how Bruce Wayne became Batman and also combines it with elements of Batman: Year Two and shows Batman's personal connection with original character Phantasm inspired by the Reaper, another character in the comics with a connection to Batman.

 After the critical failure of Batman & Robin, several attempts were made to reboot the Batman film franchise with an adaptation of Year One.
 Joss Whedon and Joel Schumacher both pitched their own takes.
 In 2000, Warner Bros. hired Darren Aronofsky to write and direct Batman: Year One.
 The film was to be written by Miller, who finished an early draft of the script.
 The script, however, was a loose adaptation, as it kept most of the themes and elements from the graphic novel but shunned other conventions that were otherwise integral to the character.
 It was shelved by the studio in 2001, after an individual who claimed to have read Miller's script published a negative review on Ain't It Cool News.
 In 2016, Miller explained that the film was canceled because of creative differences between him, Aronofsky, and Warner Bros:

 In 2005, Christopher Nolan began his series with the reboot film Batman Begins, which draws inspiration from "Year One" and other stories.
 Batman Begins and its sequel The Dark Knight are set during the same timespan and adopt several elements directly from the graphic novel.
-Major characters like Commissioner Loeb, Detective Flass and Carmine 'The Roman' Falcone are featured prominently in Batman Begins.
+Major characters like Gillian B. Loeb, Arnold Flass, and Carmine Falcone are featured prominently in Batman Begins.
 Film critic Michael Dodd argued that with each major motion picture focused on the Dark Knight's origins, the odes and references to the Year One comic increased.
 Comparing Mask of the Phantasm with Batman Begins he noted that "...Phantasm was a Batman story with Year One elements, while Batman Begins was a Year One story with added features".
 The film's end scene, with Gordon revealing the Joker's arrival in Gotham, mirrors the end of Year One.

+Director Matt Reeves cited Year One as one of the inspirations for The Batman, with Robert Pattinson portraying a younger Bruce Wayne who is in his second year as a crime-fighter.
+Similar to Year One, Carmine Falcone is scratched in his right cheek by Catwoman when she assaults his headquarters.